Rabmelon/tiSPHi/docs/soil.md

 ## Constitutive model of soil

+Constitutive model is a core component of a computational framework used to describe how a material behaves under external loads.
+A constitutive equation is required to relate the soil stresses to the strain rates.

 In the application of CFD approach to model geomaterials using SPH, the materials are considered to either be fluid-like materials (i.e. liquefied materials) or have reached its critical state.
 However, the key drawback of this type of constitutive model is that it cannot describe complex responses of geomaterials, including the hardening or/and softening processes before reaching the critical state of soils.

-Advanced constitutive models were built on the basis of continuum plasticity theory
+Advanced constitutive models were built on the basis of continuum plasticity theory.

 ### A simple elastic-perfectly plastic model for soil